RenanTCastro/RenanTCastro/README.md

 Hi 👋🏼 My name is Renan Castro
 ====================================================================================================================================

-Web developer
+Web Fullstack developer
 -------------

-I'm a Web Developer from Brazil 💚💛 Studying Control and Automation Engineering at UFMG 🎓
+I'm a web developer from Brazil 🇧🇷, with a degree in Control and Automation Engineering from UFMG 🎓.
+Passionate about creating efficient and scalable web applications.

 * 🌍  I'm based in Belo Horizonte - MG
 * ✉️  You can contact me at [renancastrotut@gmail.com](mailto:renancastrotut@gmail.com)